 Another type of formatting option that you might use is the bulleted or numbered list.
 These options appear as follows in the Google Docs Rich Text Editor:

-Color might not make a difference to a screen-reader but for someone with limited vision, color contrast is important.
+Color might not make a difference to a screen reader, but for someone with limited vision, color contrast is important.
 You are going to get the best contrast using black text on a white background.
-You should also avoid associating the color of text with meaning since your audience may be color blind.
-Finally, definitely stay away from any gifs or videos that may be seizure-inducing.
+Avoid associating the color of text with meaning since members of your audience may be color blind.
+Finally, avoid using gifs or videos that may be seizure-inducing.
 This includes anything with a strobing, flickering, or flashing effect.

 Types of Digital Documents